WVOC: History

 The simulcast ended on December 10, when the talk programming moved exclusively to AM 560, which changed its call letters back to WVOC on December 15.
 WXBT also returned to its previous urban contemporary format; in effect, this move reversed the 2011 format swap.
 In November 2019, WVOC added an FM translator, W278CY at 103.5 MHz.

 Programming

-WVOC personalities Gary David and Christopher Thompson host the morning drive program; The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, air in late mornings, middays, and afternoons, all of which are from Premiere Networks.
+WVOC personalities Gary David and Christopher Thompson host the morning drive program.
+The rest of the schedule is taken up by syndicated talk programming.
+The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, air in late mornings, middays, and afternoons, all of which are from Premiere Networks.
 The Mark Levin Show (via Westwood One), and Clyde Lewis (via Premiere) air in the evening hours, while Coast to Coast AM (via Premiere) and This Morning, America's First News with Gordon Deal (via Compass Media Networks) air in the overnight hours.

 Weekends hosts include Kim Komando, Rudy Maxa, Ron Wilson, Gary Sullivan, Joe Pags, Art Bell and Bill Cunningham.